Enoch

 *Further study: jstor.org.

 In chapter 50.14 of Enoch, a curious phrase is used, a phrase which would later be used by those called gnostics (knowers), as well as those described as blessed with the Holy Spirit, or the Shekinah Glory (Pentecost), as follows: “…all shall say with united voice: Blessed is He; and the name of the Lord of spirits shall be blessed forever and forever; all, who sleep not, shall bless it in the heaven above.”
 To wake up, or to be awakened, was the trademark of the early church.
-To commit is always considered a good beginning and is integrated into many of Jesus’ teachings.
-True awakening, continuing progress, however, is the fuller intent.
-The Essene traditionally used the principle of awakening, meaning the realization of the spirit of God within, or awakening to God by extreme experience, thus ‘born again’.
+To commit is always considered a good beginning and is integrated into many of Jesus’ teachings; true awakening and ongoing progress, however, are the fuller intents.
+The Essene traditionally used the principle of awakening, meaning the realization of the spirit of God within or awakening to God by extreme experience, thus ‘born again.’
+In their view, to ‘know about’ the spirit within serves only as a flickering light by comparison and is inadequate.

-*graves; used to convey being asleep or dead to the spirit (see Adam and Eve).
+*graves: used to convey being asleep or dead to the spirit; also, dust (dead soil): where no crop can be grown.

 To become a believer was to be desired, but the experience of the Holy Spirit pouring down upon thee was greatly desired.
 Believers would have perceived themselves as participating in and receiving a part of the anointing Jesus experienced.
-Father and Son, and now you, are bound together*.
-The experience of oneness is often described by those who receive the Shekinah.
+Father and Son, and now you, are bound together.* The experience of oneness is often described by those who receive the Shekinah.
 Exhilarating joy is often experienced.
-Those who have received this anointing, and I am one, can say at times He (Holy Spirit)** can move with quiet grace and joy upon one occasion and another with power and strength.
-The awakening to the spirit of God within and the anointing of the Holy Spirit from without are fundamental to the Nazarene enlightenment tradition.
+Those who have received this anointing, and I am one, can say at times the Holy Spirit** can move with quiet grace and joy on one occasion and another with power and strength.
+The awakening to the spirit of God within and the anointing of the Holy Spirit from without are fundamental to the Nazarene enlightenment tradition (see Love-Oneness).

 *Jn.
 17.21, That they may all be one;